Establishing a Law Practice in South Australia

 c.
 Form H and SA Practice Profile if practising as a barrister and solicitor.

 d.
-Form F and Barrister Profile if practising as a barrister.
+Form F if practising as a barrister.

 Other forms may also be required but you will be prompted to these when completing the forms referred to above.